boto/botocore/docs/source/index.rst

 `AWS-CLI <https://github.com/aws/aws-cli/>`_ command line utilities.
 It will also play an important role in the boto3.x project.

-The botocore package is compatible with Python versions Python 2.7, Python 3.4 and higher.
+The botocore package is compatible with Python versions Python 3.6 and higher.

 Contents: